-A lot of people have ask me how I can possibly ride through a New England winter.
-Dressing properly for the weather certainly has a great deal to do with my enjoyment of it, but I have to admit that I also really get a kick out of the looks on people’s faces when I ride my bike into work in 5 F degree temps or do a century with snow flurries on and off throughout the day.
+A lot of people have asked me how I can ride through a New England winter.
+Dressing properly for the weather certainly has a great deal to do with my enjoyment of it, but I have to admit that I also really get a kick out of the looks on people’s faces when I ride my bike to work in 5 F degree temps or do a century with snow flurries on and off throughout the day.

 In this article, I will talk in general terms, but will also include specific brands when talking about what I use.

 Silk is a natural fiber with great insulating properties.
 It makes a great base layer.
-I use silk for glove and sock liners.
+I use silk for gloves and sock liners.
 There are lots of synthetics available.
-Two of the most common ones are polypro and thermax.
-They both wick moisture away from the skin, and dry quickly.
+Two of the most common ones are polypro and Thermax.
+They both wick moisture away from the skin and dry quickly.
 Unlike Polypro, Thermax doesn’t retain odor and it can be dried in a clothes dryer.
-There are lots of other new synthetics out there, so wherever I say Thermax, feel free to substitute polypro, or your own favorite synthetic.
+There are lots of other new synthetics out there, so wherever I say Thermax, feel free to substitute Polypro or your favorite synthetic.

 I currently use a pair of leather bottom fleece insoles.
 Any sort of good insulated insole will help.
 I wear wool socks, often with silk liners.
-I have a pair of Gore-Tex booties made by Bellweather.
+I have a pair of Gore-Tex booties made by Bellwether.
 These do a great job of keeping my feet relatively warm and dry.
 Recently I found a pair of x-c ski overshoes, which I use over my regular booties on really cold days.
-I avoid neoprene totally.
-Every time I have tried it, I just end up sweaty, wet and cold.
+I avoid neoprene.
+Every time I have tried it, I just end up sweaty, wet, and cold.
 Some people tell me it works well for shorter rides, but I have had no luck with it, and avoid it completely.
-Anybody want to buy a pair of neoprene gloves, socks, facemask and shoe covers?
+Anybody wants to buy a pair of neoprene gloves, socks, facemasks, and shoe covers?
 (See I have tried it!)

 But this isn’t always enough.
-Sometime it gets downright cold!
+Sometimes it gets downright cold!

 Those big coolers that hold beer and cokes blast heat out the vents in the bottom.
 Standing next to those can help warm cold feet.

-This is one of the most important parts to keep warm.
-Since the body protects the vitals parts first, if the head isn’t warm, it will steal heat from the extremities to protect the brain.
+Since the body protects the vital parts first, if the head isn’t warm, it will steal heat from the extremities to protect the brain.
 This is why it is often said, “If your feet are cold, put on a hat.”

-I use Swix earmuffs (very thin – fit easily under helmet), a Polarfleece face mask and a hat or helmet cover.
+I use Swix earmuffs (very thin – fit easily under helmet), a Polarfleece face mask, and a hat or helmet cover.
 I recently found a new thing, called a shellaclava.
 It’s a fleece neck warmer, with a lycra hood.
 I can easily pull the neck warmer up over my face or down to regulate temperature.
 And my neck stays toasty all the time.
 I also have a facemask that I used a lot last year which wraps around and Velcro’s in the back.
-It is lined with fleece, and has holes around the mouth area to allow breathe to escape and keeps the face mask dryer.
+It is lined with fleece and has holes around the mouth area to allow breath to escape and keep the face mask dryer.
 I can pull it down easily for nose blowing and temperature adjusting.
 I also used a silk balaclava occasionally last year with great luck too.

 There are also Gore-Tex helmet covers available to help block some of the wind coming through those (wonderful in the summer) air vents in the helmet.